Zoom on the Westinghouse WGen9500

 - Weight-wise, the Westinghouse WGen9500 has only 208 lbs, which renders it one of the lighter generators which produce 9000 to 10000 rated watts.
 Regarding dry weight, one of the champions in the same power range is the Pulsar PG12000B, with a dry weight of only 205 lbs.

 - With a run time of around 12 hours at 50% load, the WGen9500 has one of the higher run times, compared to its similarly powerful peers.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Powerhorse 13000ES, with around 15 hours.
+Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Powerhorse 13000ES, as it provides around 15 hours.